rideau-info.com

 The top lock at Hogs Back is a "guard lock" - it isn't used for lifting, but rather was put in place as protection, particularly from spring flooding of the main lift lock.
 Although several were planned, this is the only guard lock built on the Rideau canal.

-The original contract (see the History of Hogs Back) for the stone arch dam and proposed three locks was awarded to civil engineer Walter Welsh Fenlon of Montezuma, New York.
-On May 4, 1827 By noted that “Mr. Walter Fenlon’s [bid] being much under all others, his tender has been accepted for all the said works [dam and three locks], and he is to complete them in two years from the day of signing the contract.”
-[Price pg.
-99].
-Philemon Wright & Sons of Hull were awarded the contract to build a coffer dam to allow the stone arch dam to be constructed.
+The dam was to be a stone arch dam, similar to the one we can see today at Jones Falls (the dam would be curved with the convex side facing upstream).
+The contract for the dam and the proposed three locks was awarded to civil engineer Walter Welsh Fenlon of Montezuma, New York (you can see the wording of the contract on the History of Hogs Back page).
+On May 4, 1827, Colonel By noted that “Mr. Walter Fenlon’s [bid] being much under all others, his tender has been accepted for all the said works [dam and three locks], and he is to complete them in two years from the day of signing the contract.”
+Philemon Wright and Sons of Hull were awarded the contract to build a cofferdam to allow the stone arch dam to be constructed.
 Wright partnered with Asha P. Osborne to do this work.

 Profile of a Stone Dam